fetchai/agents-tac/examples/simulation_demo/README.md

 - `--lower-bound-factor` is the lower bound factor of a uniform distribution used for generating good instances.
 - `--upper-bound-factor` is the upper bound factor of a uniform distribution used for generating good instances.
 - `--fee` is the transaction fee.
-- `--timeout` is the amount of time (in seconds) for the controller to wait for starting the competition.
+- `--registration-timeout` is the amount of time (in seconds) to wait for agents to register before attempting to start the competition.
+- `--inactivity-timeout` is the amount of time (in seconds) to wait during inactivity until the termination of the competition.
+- `--competition-timeout` is the amount of time (in seconds) to wait from the start of the competition until the termination of the competition.

 Example: